A Rational Model of Dimension-reduced Human Categorization: Conclusion

 \section{Conclusion}

-We propose a rational model of categorization with dimension-reduced category representation.
-Such a low-dimensional category representation is beneficial when certain dimensions are more important for categorization than for characterizing within-category variation.
-Based on the PPCA representation, the mPPCA model utilizes the hierarchical prior for flexible generalization.
-Experiments show that mPPCA model can effectively capture human few-shot generalization within or beyond categories, and when combined with neural networks, can predict human categorization of natural stimuli.
+We propose mPPCA, a flexible generalization of previous rational models of categorization with dimension-reduced category representation.
+Such a low-dimensional representation benefits categorization in a noisy environment, where certain dimensions provide more information about category differences than about internal variations.
+Simulations verify our theoretical findings and illustrate the model behavior. mPPCA model reproduces human-like categorization on {\tt CIFAR-10H} natural images, and can effectively capture human few-shot generalization within or beyond categories.